3pointross/psp-buddypress/readme.txt

 = Features =
 * Assign projects to groups, giving group members access and the ability to assign tasks / etc to group members

+= 1.2.1 =
+* Adds a check to make sure BuddyPress groups are enabled before making group changes

 = 1.2 =
 * Removes group projects tab if user doesn't have access
 * Adds a list of groups assigned to the project page